Skiing In Control: How to Slow Yourself Down and Tips to Control Speed on Skis

 1. Pizza or Snowplow

 If you want to speed back up, move your skis to be in a parallel shape with each other (french fries, if you will), and this will get you gliding on the snow again.
-It can be a bit hard to control your direction when doing a full pizza, so once you feel comfortable with a pizza, move on to the next option!
+It can be a bit hard to control your direction when doing a full pizza, and it's hard on your legs to do a pizza for very long distances so once you feel comfortable with pizza as a backup option for slowing down, move on to the next option!

 2. Wedged Turn